jonaskaz/Noodle-Order-Handler/README.md

-# Cup-Noodle
+# Cup Noodle Order Handler
-A cup noodle topping dispensor
+A system to get orders from Noodle API and send data to Noodle-Controller